romgrk/node-todoist/README.md

 ### Closing note on efficiency

-This module is not using the Sync API to it's full capacity, as it is possible to issue multiple commands in a single request, which this module doesn't do.
+This module is not using the Sync API to it's full capacity.
+It is possible to issue multiple commands in a single request, but this module doesn't.

-For most cases, all this doesn't matter.
+For most cases, it doesn't matter.
 However if it does for you please file an
 issue: https://github.com/romgrk/node-todoist/issues